Banned and restricted

 You must comply with the National Animal Identification & Tracing Scheme.
 Cattle and deer are required to be tagged prior to being listed for sale.

 You may list bones, teeth, feathers and other remains of indigenous and non-indigenous species that are generally believed to be extinct.
-Where protected objects or taonga tuturu are made from or constructed using feathers, bones, or other remains of indigenous extinct species, these remain classified as protects objects, and the same restrictions apply to their sale.
+Where protected objects or taonga tuturu are made from or constructed using feathers, bones, or other remains of indigenous extinct species, these remain classified as protected objects, and the same restrictions apply to their sale.

 Also see our section below on listing pets and domestic animals.
 The Ministry of Primary Industries has provided some more information in this blog post about what to consider when buying or selling animals on Trade Me.